-All the digital images/files of portraits successfully entered will be viewed by a panel of judges.
-From these entries, the judges will draw up a longlist for a second round of judging.
-From that longlist they will select the final shortlist that will go on display at the Gallery in 13 November 2021.
+- 1. All the digital images/files of portraits successfully entered will be viewed by a panel of judges. - 2.
+From these entries, the judges will draw up a longlist for a second round of judging. - 3.
+From that longlist, they will select the final shortlist that will go on display at the Gallery on Saturday 8 November 2025. - 4.
 They will then choose the overall winner and the age category winners, having examined the artworks in the Gallery.

 When will I hear if my portrait has been shortlisted for the exhibition?

-You will be notified by email in early August 2021.
+You will be notified by email in early August 2025.